trentyy/pyBot/README.md

 # pyBot

+## 2021/4/6 update
+1. yt waiting room
+2. update role manager for propro gen 2

+**next to do:**
+* make waiting room can send message to target channel
+* establish a database for tweet forwarder or yt forwarder

 ## 2020/12/9 update
 1. bot command now is only avalible for Administrator
 2. main cog add permission check